Eunini/bash-scripting-challenge/README.md

 ---

 ## Conclusion
-Completing **Day 1** of this challenge gave me hands-on experience with Bash scripting fundamentals.
+Completing **Day 1** of this task gave me hands-on experience with Bash scripting fundamentals.
 This repository documents my solutions, and I look forward to tackling more advanced scripting tasks!

 ---